Meghalaya Jobs : MPSC Recruitment 2024

-Meghalaya Public Service Commission (MPSC) Meghalaya is inviting applications from eligible candidates for recruitment to the posts or jobs of Lower Division Assistant and Assistant Inspector.
+Meghalaya Public Service Commission (MPSC) Meghalaya is inviting applications from eligible candidates for recruitment to the posts or jobs of Stenographer Grade-III altogether in various departments of Govt. of Meghalaya.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!